enVId-tech/NPM-VersionLib/README.md

 **Q: Can I use custom version types?**
 A: Yes!
 Any string without spaces works: `npm-version staging`, `npm-version canary`, etc.

+**Q: Can I override the commit count?**
+A: Yes!
+Pass a second argument to the CLI (`npm-version dev 10`) or use the `overrideCommitCount` option in the library.
+A warning will be displayed when you do this.

 **Q: Does it modify my Git history?**
 A: No. It only reads Git data, never writes.